fengtingzhang/blog/_posts/2018-11-13-rubyconf-2018-day-one.md

 * People want to work with people who are exactly like them, but if there's a 100% overlap between YOU and THEM, then one of you is redundant
 * The best candidates are people are have some overlap with you but bring a lot to the team from their non-overlaps

+### A digression into the history of aviation
+#### Fatal airline accidents per year 1946-2017 decreased because they figured out
+1. what do you need to do to make flying safe
+1. who are the people you need
+1. how do you train them

+### A digression into the history of medicine
+1. division of responsibilities and roles
+1. teaching hospitals

+"Let's rewrite this patient in React"

+### Roles
+* People leadership
+* Technical leadership
+* Customer focus and metrics
+* Students